-As discussed in Note 2 to the consolidated financial statements, Jewish Family Service of San Diego adopted Accounting Standards Update (ASU) No. 2016-14, Not-for-Profit Entities (Topic 958); Presentation of Financial Statements for Not-for-Profit Entities for the year ended June 30, 2019.
+As discussed in Note 2 to the consolidated financial statements, Jewish Family Service of San Diego adopted Accounting Standards Update (ASU) No. 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (Topic 958) on July 1, 2019.
 Our opinion is not modified with respect to this matter.